ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 # ChatScript Debugging Manual
 Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
-<br>Revision 4/18/2021 cs11.3
+<br>Revision 6/6/2021 cs11.4

 You've written script.
 It doesn't work.
 Now what?
 Now you need to debug it, fix it, and recompile it.
 Debugging is mostly a matter of tracing what the system does and finding out where it doesn't do what you expected.

+Sometimes debugging involves changes to the cs_init.txt and cs_initmore.txt files.
+In stand-alone mode you can just type `:restart` after editing those files and cs will reboot.
+In a live running cs however, if you have not authorized debug commands then you can't type restart.
+But you can add a top level file named `restart.txt` which will force cs to reboot itself as it starts to process the next user input (and it erases the file after doing that).

 If you don't have Windows, then debugging mostly done by issuing debug commands to the engine, as opposed to chatting.
 If you have